 RES702 Topics and Application in 3

 Case Study Design

 RES703 Topics and Application in a 3

 Systematic Literature Review

 RES704 Topics and Application in 3

 Archival Data Analysis

-Systematic Proj ect Course Requirements
+Systematic Proje ect Course Requirements

-Systematic Proje SDP701 ect Course Requirements Systematic Doctoral Project 3
+SDP701 Systematic Doctoral Project 3

-• • 3 3

-SDP701 Systematic Doctoral Project 3 3
+SDP702 Systematic Doctoral Project 3

+II

-SDP701 Systematic Doctoral Project Systematic Doctoral Project 3 3
+SDP703 Systematic Doctoral Project 3

-SDP701 SDP702 Systematic Doctoral Project Systematic Doctoral Project II 3 3 3
+SDP703 Systematic Doctoral Project III 3

+SDP703 SDP704 3 3

+SDP703 3

+III 3 3

-- 1. Students will propose and assess ethical frameworks to advance corporate social responsibility and ethical decision making. - 2.
-Students will critically evaluate theoretical and applied research in business administration. - 3.
-Students will synthesize knowledge of the scholarly literature in strategic management. - 4.
-Students will conduct and defend applied research that engages a pragmatic business problem. - 5.
-Students will justify solutions for the refinement of business practice based upon research, knowledge of the literature, and best practices. - 6.
-Students will formally summarize advanced knowledge in their field of study verbally and in writing. - 7.
-Students will appraise and refine solutions to organizational problems using a strategic management perspective.
+1. Students will propose and assess ethical frameworks to advance corporate social responsibility and ethical decision making.

+2. Students will critically evaluate theoretical and applied research in business administration.

+3. Students will synthesize knowledge of the scholarly literature in strategic management.

+4. Students will conduct and defend applied research that engages a pragmatic business problem.

+5. Students will justify solutions for the refinement of business practice based upon research, knowledge of the literature, and best practices.

+6. Students will formally summarize advanced knowledge in their field of study verbally and in writing.

+7. Students will appraise and refine solutions to

+organizational problems using a strategic management perspective.